pavithrancj/phishing-tool/README.md

 # phishing-tool
-A phishin tool written in python, php and Jason
+A phishing tool written in python, php and Jason.
+The respective directories and other files have not been added into this repository so clonning the file wont run the program.
+This code is added only for Reference.